JustinotherGitter/Masters-Thesis/README.md

 ## Final `TODOs`

+* Organize Glossary entries:
+  * Glossary (Alphabetical)
+  * Abbreviations, Acronyms, and Symbols (By group(?)/category, then Alphabetical)
+  * Unify usage of exposure / frame / extension and add to glossary (see references)
 * Cite STOPS as repo?
 (See `.cff` references)
 * Change \today to MONTH, YEAR at final submission [Thesis.tex:197]
 * Ask for read through from friends to ensure no spelling/grammar errors